-Directories may also purchase data from the Data Aggregators but they won't necessarily update the data they display about a business in the following circumstances:
+Directories may also purchase data from the Data Aggregators, but they won't necessarily update the business data they display in the following circumstances:

-If a business listing on a citation site has already been claimed or verified by the business owner then the citation site may 'lock' that listing, ensuring it isn't updated by data bought from other sources, such as Data Aggregators.
+If a business listing on a citation site has already been claimed or verified by the business owner, the citation site may 'lock' that listing.
+This means it isn't updated by data bought from other sources, such as Data Aggregators.

 2) The citation site trusts other data sources more than Data Aggregators

-They assign trust levels to the different data sources, meaning that if they get data for the same business from two different sources, they will ignore one in favor of the source that they trust more.
+They assign trust levels to the different data sources, meaning that if two different sources provide data for the same business, they will ignore one in favor of the more trusted source.

-If the site trusts other sources more than the Data Aggregator then they may not use the data from the Data Aggregator.
+So, if the site trusts other sources more than the Data Aggregator, they may not use the the Data Aggregator's data.

-Because citation sites typically give the highest level of trust to listings that have been claimed / verified by the business owner, it's important that businesses claim their listings on the most important citation sites and on sites that they can't update through the Data Aggregators.
+Since citation sites usually place most trust in listings that have been claimed / verified by the business owner, it's important that businesses claim their listings on the most important citation sites — and on sites they can't update through the Data Aggregators.

-This is why we advise customers to take a dual approach with their Citation Builder campaigns:
+As a result, we advise customers to take a dual approach with their Citation Builder campaigns, as follows:

-- a) Submit data to Data Aggregators to get data updated at source and pushed out to a wide set of sites
+1) Submit data to Data Aggregators to get data updated at source, and pushed out to a wide set of sites.

-- b) Manually submit and claim listings on the most important 25-50 sites so that they control their listings on these sites and can guarantee the data is accurate.
+2) Manually submit and claim listings on the most important 25-50 sites, so they control their listings on these sites, and can guarantee the accuracy of data.

-Check out this BrightLocal post to find out more: Manual Submissions vs. Aggregator Submissions: What’s the Best Approach?
+Check out this BrightLocal post to discover more: Manual Submissions vs. Aggregator Submissions: What’s the Best Approach?